 As the first occupational therapy program in Western Massachusetts to offer an entry-level doctorate, we recognize our responsibility to deliver a graduate professional education that is committed to the future of health care.
-Our commitment begins by providing an academic environment that is conducive to the development of ethical, autonomous, collaborative, evidence-driven, and culturally competent scholars of practice.
+Our commitment begins by providing an academic environment and distance pathway that is conducive to the development of ethical, autonomous, collaborative, evidence-driven, and culturally competent scholars of practice.
 Guided by population health and interprofessional practice/education perspectives this commitment is exemplified by:

-- course content on occupational justice, health inequities and disparities, health literacy, and cultural humility; - case-based laboratory simulation experiences that promote the development of real-time problem solving and clinical reasoning; - opportunities for multiple fieldwork experiences in traditional and communitybased practice areas; and - student-driven collaborative team building that students utilize in their fieldwork experiences to assist healthcare practitioners to adopt an interprofessional framework for site-specific healthcare practice.
+- course content on occupational justice, health inequities and disparities, health literacy, and cultural humility; - case-based laboratory simulation experiences that promote the development of real-time problem-solving and clinical reasoning; - opportunities for multiple fieldwork experiences in traditional and communitybased practice areas; and - student-driven collaborative team building that students utilize in their fieldwork experiences to assist healthcare practitioners in adopting an interprofessional framework for site-specific healthcare practice.

-Shaping the academic environment is cutting-edge technology in classrooms and performance laboratories, creative instructional formats, active teaching methods, and fieldwork opportunities in traditional and community-based practice settings.
+The program has developed a blended learning environment with cutting-edge technology in classrooms and performance laboratories, creative instructional formats, active teaching methods, and fieldwork opportunities in traditional and community-based practice settings.
 We further pledge to prepare independent leaders who can direct the profession's future and are primed to transform health care delivery systems using innovative client-centered, population health models, and interprofessional collaborative methods and practice strategies.